anamiikajha/facts/README.md

 # facts
-- Simple facts in html, css
+- Simple facts in html, css.
+- Colorful and bright layout.